CodigaBorealis/Osu-replacer/README.md

 ### Features
 - Delete all your osu backgrounds.
 - Replace every map background with a single image of the same file type (`.jpg`, `.png`, `.jpeg`).
-- Saves you from public judgment from non-osu players.
+- Saves you from judgmental stares from non-osu players.

 ---